thundergolfer/thundergolfer.github.io/_posts/2016-08-27-ai-and-natural-stupidity-thoughts.md

 categories: AI NLP Papers
 ---

-I read through a decades old paper criticizing a few unhelpful feature of the AI field and its researchers.
+I read through a decades old paper criticizing a few unhelpful features of the AI field and its researchers.
 Reaction and thoughts are kept here as a record.

 ### A Good Dressing Down